Madekuji/youtube-to-discord/README.md

 This script has two example codes, one will allow you to send your latest YouTube Upload into your Discord server, automatically; and the other will fetch a random video from a playlist.

+[Click Here](https://script.new) to quickly create a blank project.

 # Use

 Click on Libraries and paste in `12ig-WOMIoZS-dCdgfhsT17QM-idEg3CPhYjtD2CYgBZR2GYIPBxZ2PPm` (the project key for this script), Press `Look Up`.<br>